This post may contain affiliate links, view our disclosure.

 Notes

-- Use Chai Tea Bags Instead of Spices.
-If you prefer, you can omit the cardamom pods, cloves, star anise, cinnamon stick, ginger, peppercorns, nutmeg, and black tea bags and instead use 2 chai tea bags (find chai tea bags on Amazon).
+- Use Chai Tea Bags Instead of Spices: If you prefer, you can omit the cardamom pods, cloves, star anise, cinnamon stick, ginger, peppercorns, nutmeg, and black tea bags and instead use 2 chai tea bags.

-- Make frothed milk easily at home.
-No worries if you don’t have a milk frother, you can froth milk easily at home.
+- Make Frothed Milk Easily at Home: No worries if you don’t have a milk frother, you can froth milk easily at home.
 To froth milk in a French press, heat milk in a saucepan on the stovetop until steaming.
 Carefully pour the hot milk into a French press, put the lid on top, and plunge up and down until you have a good amount of foam on the top (it should almost double in volume).
 Or to froth milk in a mason jar, fill a 1-cup mason jar about halfway with milk, put the lid on tightly, and shake vigorously until it’s frothed (about 30 seconds).
 Remove the lid and microwave briefly (about 30 to 45 seconds) to warm the milk.
+On the other hand, if you want an inexpensive option that will make the process even easier, you can get a handheld milk frother wand on Amazon for less than $10.

 Nutrition